GoogleCloudPlatform/python-rag-and-vertexai-for-oracle/README.md

     This script is asking for some basic information to the LLM, like what is the capital of Brazil.
 This obviously the LLM should know as it has been pre-trained.
 However we are also going to inject our sample RAG data explicitly.
 Which means when it encounters a question specific to what our RAG data provides as prompt and answer, the LLM will now leverage the RAG data.

+### Test Langchain setup with VertexAI using Gemini, but retrieve data using Oracle database

+Run the python script to check if we can use VertexAI API using Gemini model and also retrieve data from Oracle database.

+1.  **Execute the test script**
+    ```bash
+    python src/03-langchain-gemini-with-data/langchain_gemini_db.py
+    ```
+    This script is asking for some basic information to the LLM, like what is the capital of Brazil.
+This obviously the LLM should know as it has been pre-trained.
+However we are also going to inject our sample RAG data explicitly.
+Which means when it encounters a question specific to what our RAG data provides as prompt and answer, the LLM will now leverage the RAG data.

+### Test command line chatbot

+Run the python script to check if we can use VertexAI API using Gemini model and also retrieve data from Oracle database.
+Note for simplicity we have copied all the files explicitly in each sub-example

+1.  **Execute the test script**
+    ```bash
+    python src/04-cli-chatbo/cli_chatbot.py
+    ```
+    This chatbot should allow us to interactively type questions and get answers from the chatbot.